Movie projector: Digital Theater Systems (DTS)

 DTS actually stores the sound information on separate CD-ROMs supplied with the film.
-The CDs are fed into a special, modified computer which syncs up with the film through the use of DTS time code, decompresses the sound, and passes it through to a standard cinema processor.
-The time code is placed between the optical sound tracks and the actual picture, and is read by an optical LED ahead of the gate.
-The time code is actually the only sound system which is not offset within the film from the picture, but still needs to be physically set offset ahead of the gate in order to maintain continuous motion.
+The CDs are fed into a special, modified computer that syncs up with the film through the use of DTS time code, decompresses the sound, and passes it through to a standard cinema processor.
+The time code is placed between the optical soundtracks and the actual picture and is read by an optical LED ahead of the gate.
+The time code is actually the only sound system that is not offset within the film from the picture but still needs to be physically set offset ahead of the gate in order to maintain continuous motion.
 Each disc can hold slightly over 90 minutes of sound, so longer films require a second disc.
-Three types of DTS sound exist: DTS-ES (Extended Surround), an 8 channel digital system; DTS-6, a 6 track digital system, and a now-obsolete 4 channel system.
+Three types of DTS sound exist: DTS-ES (Extended Surround), an 8-channel digital system; DTS-6, a 6-track digital system, and a now-obsolete 4 channel system.
 DTS-ES derives a back surround channel from the left surround and right surround channels using Dolby Pro Logic.
 The audio data in a DTS track is compressed in the 20-bit APTX-100 compression scheme at a ratio of 4:1.

 Of the three digital formats currently in use, DTS is the only one that has been used with 70 mm presentations.
 DTS was premiered on Jurassic Park.
 Datasat Digital Entertainment, purchaser of DTS's cinema division in May 2008, now distributes Datasat Digital Sound to professional cinemas worldwide.

 A consumer version of DTS is available on some DVDs, and was used to broadcast stereo TV prior to DTV.
-A bit for bit version of the DTS soundtrack is on Blu-ray Discs and HD DVDs called DTS-HD MA (DTS-HD Master Audio).
+A bit-for-bit version of the DTS soundtrack is on Blu-ray Discs and HD DVDs called DTS-HD MA (DTS-HD Master Audio).